KYOTO, JAPAN \<br>RITUAL+RENEWAL \<br>Apr 18-24, 2020

 RITUAL+RENEWAL [LUXURY] - Our first week sold out so quickly, we've added one overflow week.
 Stay in the historic heart of Kyoto, visit temples, cultural activities, tastings, yoga in a temple, and a Japanese spa day, all with the addition of workshops designed to help you find your own personal ritual.

 After our first Japan week for 2020 sold out in only 1 day, we have added a special overflow week.
 Join us for a special week of deep renewal as we explore the power of ritual to bring us into the present moment and into the flow state.
-The ceremony of tea will guide the flow of each day’s activities, as well as a daily yoga class with flow and/or yin.
-Yin yoga, like tea ceremony, facilitates deep emotional release and heart opening and so accentuates our exploration of mindfulness, connection and slow, soulful living!
+Our RITUAL+RENEWAL retreats combine a look at the ancient tradition of tea ceremony (not as a beverage, but about the ancient tradition of a meditation around the entire process), as well as a daily flow and/or yin yoga class.
+Both together facilitate deep emotional release and heart opening and so accentuates our exploration of mindfulness, connection and slow, soulful living!
+Then to continue the idea of ritual, we will work through a few workshops in the week learning more about what ritual means, and how to cultivate a practice of personal ritual into our daily lives - whether it be in the form of stopping for a cup of tea, taking a walk in nature, or journaling.
+Guests will leave better equipped with the knowledge of how to be present, slow down and how to make personal rituals a new habit.

 This retreat is led by Sarah Scarborough of Tea Huntress.
 Sarah has devoted the last twenty years of her life to discovering the culture and agriculture of tea and sourcing the finest varieties.
 As a registered yoga teacher, she offers vinyasa classes rooted in the Ashtanga tradition as well as Yin yoga to compliment the power of tea ceremony to connect and change us.